-Open to all students interested in learning or polishing skills in communication.
+Open to all students interested in learning or polishing skills in communication and advocacy.
 Mock Trial, as sanctioned by the American Mock Trial Association, is a co-curricular activity intended to foster the development of undergraduate students in the areas of leadership, public speaking, rhetoric, and persuasion through a legal forum.
 Currently, approximately 600 teams from over 350 universities and colleges compete in AMTA sponsored tournaments.
 Students may repeat the course for credit each semester during their four-year course of study.
+Students must be active members of the competitive team or have the permission of the instructor and department chairman.